 This information report by the UNEP was used to find recent policies combatting marine litter and plastic waste in Latin American and Caribbean countries.
-From pages 8-29, the report listed and described many different international, national, and subnational policies and initiatives that have been enacted in Latin America and the Caribbean.
-For some countries, it included policies that were being drafted at the time the report was written.
+From pages 8-29, the report lists and describes many different international, national, and subnational policies and initiatives that have been enacted in Latin America and the Caribbean.
+For some countries, it includes policies that were being drafted at the time the report was written.

 Tackling Plastic Pollution: Legislative Guide for the Regulation of Single-Use Plastic Products